dkn16/Synax/docs/index.rst

 .. admonition:: Where to start?
     :class: tip

-    🖥 A good place to get started is with the :doc:`installation` and then the :doc:`quickstart` guide.
+    🖥 A good place to get started is with the :doc:`source/installation` and then the :doc:`nb/Simulation_lsa` guide.

 .. toctree::
    :maxdepth: 2